yevgeniyilyin/aws-certification/sysops-associate/sysops-associate-notes.md

 https://aws.amazon.com/blogs/aws/aws-config-rules-dynamic-compliance-checking-for-cloud-resources
 https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html

-AWS resource inventory, configuration history and configuration change notification Region-based
+- AWS resource inventory, configuration history and configuration change notification
+- Region-based
-Stores all in S3 Bucket
+- Stores all in S3 Bucket
-Snapshot of current configuration of your account
+- Snapshot of current configuration of your account
-Can stream configuration changes to SNS
+- Can stream configuration changes to SNS
-Can trigger Lambda on Events
+- Can trigger Lambda on Events
-Can enable rule compliance by monitoring and triggering SNS notification Compliance checks - periodic or triggered
+- Can enable rule compliance by monitoring and triggering SNS notification
+- Compliance checks - periodic or triggered
-Managed Rules available (AWS Config Rules)
+- Managed Rules available (AWS Config Rules)
-You can see the timeline of changes and retrieve past configurations
+- You can see the timeline of changes and retrieve past configurations

 AWS Config requires IAM role with permissions:
  - Read-only to recorded resources
  - Write to S3 logging bucket
  - Publish access to SNS

-AWS Config rules can:
+AWS Config rules can, e.g:
 - Ensure that EC2 instances launched in a particular VPC are properly tagged.
 - Make sure that every instance is associated with at least one security group.
 - Check to make sure that port 22 is not open in any production security group.